MichalRymarski/KotlinFullStack/README.md

 - Ktor for backend,
 - Kotlin HTML DSL  for generating HTML.

 The idea is to not write anything beside the Kotlin code needed for HTML generation.
-I embed Tailwind classes , Alpine and HTMX attributes inside the Kotlin code to make reusable, styled and reactive components.
+I embed Tailwind classes , Alpine and HTMX attributes inside the Kotlin code to make reusable, styled and reactive components and then send them as HTML.
 This project is a Youtube clone.